Micro Frontends and Interoperability: Solving the Complexity of a Single Pane of Glass

 Solution: Optimized Data Exchange & Service Management

-- Eliminate Redundant API Calls: Ensures micro frontends share data efficiently, reducing unnecessary requests to backend services.
+- Eliminate Redundant API Calls: Components share data through the platform, reducing unnecessary requests to backend and AI services.

 Problem: Inconsistent Implementations